 At St Frances Cabrini School we are fortunate to have an excellent Pre-Kindergarten Program.
-Our exceptional teachers for this program are Patti Delgado and Rose Vlad.
+Our exceptional teachers for this program are Mrs. Patti Delgado and Mrs. Agnes Burns.
 Both have years of early childhood development experience and hearts of angels.
 It is a nurturing and academic environment with an emphasis on the development of the whole child through play.

 Education for the Pre-Kindergartener involves the whole child as a very active learner.
 At this age children need a safe, nurturing environment to foster individual development.
 Our curriculum supports whole child development and learning.